outdoorbits/little-backup-box/README.md

 With the direct camera transfer script enabled, follow this steps:

 1. Boot the Raspberry Pi
+2. Connect the camera to the Raspberry Pi
-2. Connect the camera and turn it on and wait till the Raspberry Pi shuts down
+3. Turn the camera on on and wait till the Raspberry Pi shuts down

 Note that the direct camera file transfer script doesn't support geocorrelation.